How to apply

 UCAS Extra closes on 4 July.

-Decisions back from universities on 12 July for applications submitted from 30 June 2023.
+Decisions back from universities will be by 12 July for applications submitted from 30 June 2024.
 You will need to reply to offers by 17 July.

 Clearing opens 5 July – if you have not yet applied, did not get the results you expected, or if you’ve simply changed your mind, you can apply through Clearing.